JustinBritt/COVID-19-Modelling/README.md

 Khan, A., & Zaman, G. (2018).
 Optimal control strategy of SEIR endemic model with continuous age‐structure in the exposed and infectious classes.
 Optimal Control Applications and Methods, 39(5), 1716-1727.

+Lee, J., Chowell, G., & Jung, E. (2016).
+A dynamic compartmental model for the Middle East respiratory syndrome outbreak in the Republic of Korea: a retrospective analysis on control interventions and superspreading events.
+Journal of theoretical biology, 408, 118-126.

 Safi, M. A., & Gumel, A. B. (2010).
 Global asymptotic dynamics of a model for quarantine and isolation.
 Discrete & Continuous Dynamical Systems-B, 14(1), 209.

-Lee, J., Chowell, G., & Jung, E. (2016).
-A dynamic compartmental model for the Middle East respiratory syndrome outbreak in the Republic of Korea: a retrospective analysis on control interventions and superspreading events.
-Journal of theoretical biology, 408, 118-126.
+Thäter, M., Chudej, K., & Pesch, H. J. (2018).
+Optimal vaccination strategies for an SEIR model of infectious diseases with logistic growth.
+Mathematical Biosciences & Engineering, 15(2), 485.